 Split Site Logistics.
 The campus is divided by a public road.
 While the footbridge ensures safety, the sheer size of the site means students walk significant distances daily.
 It can feel daunting for Year 7s initially.

 Mixed Outcomes.
-There is a notable difference between GCSE and A-level performance bands.
-While GCSE results are typical for the sector, the Sixth Form performance is distinctively stronger.
-Families should view the school as a seven-year journey where academic momentum builds.
+There is a notable difference between GCSE and A-level performance.
+Current GCSE data places the school 3,558th academically out of 3,895 schools and 2,988th overall out of 3,688, while A-level outcomes rank 1,488th academically out of 2,549 and 1,463rd overall.
+Families should view the school as a seven-year journey where academic momentum is strongest at post-16.

 Rural Connectivity.
 For families living in the outer villages, reliance on school buses is inevitable.
 This can impact participation in after-school clubs if late transport is not available.

 Driffield School and Sixth Form serves its community with stability and ambition.
-While GCSE metrics are solid rather than spectacular, the Sixth Form is a genuine strength, offering A-level provision that rivals many independent counterparts.
+GCSE metrics are modest in the current dataset, while the Sixth Form remains a local strength, ranking 1st in Driffield for sixth-form outcomes and 1,463rd overall in England.
 Best suited to students who want a large, busy school environment with a clear pathway to university, and who will thrive in the structured camaraderie of the House system.

 Yes.
 The school was rated Good by Ofsted in its most recent inspection (February 2025).
-The Sixth Form is particularly strong, ranking in the top 31% of schools in England for A-level results, with over half of all grades at A*-B.
+The Sixth Form remains a local strength, ranking 1st in Driffield for sixth-form outcomes, with 40% of A-level grades at A* to B in the current 2025 dataset.

 The school uses a house system with four houses: Bronte, Holtby, Johnson, and Mortimer.
 These are named after prominent figures and form the basis of the school's pastoral care and internal competitions.